 Advertising no longer consists primarily of words on paper.
 However, we believe that the underlying concept of basing marketing decisions on a deep understanding of the audience and respect for their decision-making process is even more relevant today than it was when men wearing fat ties and fedoras wrote out long ads on yellow pads with #2 pencils.
 Today’s marketing world is filled with colorful graphics, clever slogans, and high fashion.
 However, the simple and expensive reality is that pretty pictures and glib headlines are not functional substitutes for clear thinking and finely tuned strategy.
 Stunning creative is only brilliant when it serves legitimate marketing objectives.

-Reason Why Logic is the modern progeny of Kennedy’s brainchild.
+Reason Why Marketing is the modern progeny of Kennedy’s brainchild.
 At SNA, we have expanded the scope and doubled-up on the rigor of the original concept.
 Applied to the entire spectrum of marketing options, it demands clear thinking and finely tuned strategy for every detail of the marketing and communications program.
-It demands accountability and a reasonable return for every dollar a client spends on the marketing enterprise.
+It demands accountability and a reasonable objective for every dollar a client spends on the marketing enterprise.

 Applied to advertising and other communications vehicles, Reason Why Marketing is based on proven marketing and psychological principles.
 The approach focuses on eliciting a specific response—the often-neglected “call to action.”
 The call to action is not simply “buy the product.”
 It is a specific action you want the prospective customer to take.
 Reason Why Marketing is designed to persuade the customer to take a specific action that moves him or her along the path to a sale or reinforces continued use of the product.
 The specific action may be “Visit our booth at the ACOG Conference.”
 It may be “Ask your doctor if Viagra is right for you.”
 For existing customers, it could be “Learn to use your EpiPen self-injector correctly.”